-It is an Interactive Installation with Finding, Activating, and Learning, highlighting the implications of Dr. Rice’s research on cool, very low mass stars, which are numerous throughout the Milky Way Galaxy and may host more potentially habitable exoplanets than Sun-like stars do.
+CONCEPT SEI05 is collaborative work with an artist, CHiKA, and a scientist, Dr. Emily Rice.
+SEI is a Japanese homophone with the meaning of Star ( 星 ), Silent ( 静 ), Live ( 生 ), in Chinese characters.
+The meaning of the word dictates the installation’ shape, light pattern, and public interaction.
+It is an Interactive Installation on how to Find, Activate, and Learn by highlighting the implications of Dr. Rice’s research on very low mass stars, which are numerous throughout the Milky Way Galaxy and may host more potentially habitable exoplanets than Sun-like Stars do.

 The public needs to look for a star shape inside of the installation in the dark space.